 - Completed High School Information Form, signed by the high school counselor or principal

 - Official transcript of high school course work

-- Standardized test scores (ACT, SAT, Compass, or Accuplacer)
+- Standardized test scores (ACT or SAT)

 Note: There is no application fee to participate in the College Credit Plus program.

 The Ohio State Academy Program is designed for talented high school students wishing to take college courses while still in high school.
 Admission to the Academy Program does not imply or guarantee admission to the Columbus campus of The Ohio State University as a degree-seeking student.
 An Academy participant who desires admission to Ohio State's Columbus campus as a degree-seeking student must complete a separate application and participate in a competitive admission process.

 Students who are admitted to the Academy Program will be required to attend an orientation program before the start of their first semester of enrollment.
 Students will meet with the Academy advisor and schedule classes during this orientation program.

 Admission to the Academy Program does not guarantee availability of courses or a seat in particular class.
 Students may not be able to enroll in courses for a variety of reasons, including:

 - A course may not be offered every semester.